Fulton Hogan quarry application granted

 The consent applications were received in November 2018.
 The applications were publicly notified and 327 parties were directly served notice of the applications.
 In total, 454 submissions were received – of those:

-View full background detail of the application, including all related documents.
+View full background details of the application, including all related documents.